kabs-d/finer-multimodal-canonicalization/docs/frozen_encoder/README.md

 The full results for both model pairs are in the [bidirectional decoder-transfer report](../../reports/bidirectional_decoder_transfer.md).

-> **Protocol note.** The two-layer MLP is a follow-up capacity probe using the
-> same frozen caches, data split, seeds, and loss, but its early stopping and
-> threshold implementation have not yet been folded into the locked Phase I
-> protocol.
-Treat the magnitude of its improvement as preliminary.

 ## 4. Fine-grained retrieval: do neighborhoods transfer?

 The decoder experiment tests reusable readouts.
 The retrieval extension removes